wiput1999/stat-assignment/README.md

-# Assignment of Probability and Statistics (Class of 2019)
+# Probability and Statistics Assignment (Class of 2019)

 Data Analytic and Visualization with FiveThirtyEight dataset